The Effects Contacts Have on Your Eyes

 What Other Options Are Out There?

-The first thing we recommend is bettering your diet to include more healthy options.
+The first thing we recommend is to improve your diet to include more healthy options.
 You can improve your vision by eating cleaner over time.
 That means cutting out processed foods and sugars.
 Focus on eating lots of leafy greens, vegetables, lean proteins, and fruits.
 Opt for water whenever you can and limit your alcohol consumption to red wine only.

 You should check out our list of 17 vitamins, minerals, and herbs that we recommend for healthy eyes.
 Nature always knows best when it comes to keeping our bodies healthy.
-So you should really consider supporting your eyes in this way.
+So, you should really consider supporting your eyes in this way.
 Of course, getting all these nutrients just from your diet can be a challenge.

 Our Ocu-Plus Formula is filled with the best vision-enhancing vitamins and nutrients available.
 By incorporating a daily supplement into your regular routine, you cover all your eye nutrient bases.
 You can make sure your eyes are getting the vitamins they need to stay strong, sharp, and healthy.